 6) When do I know how much financial aid I will receive?

-Once you have been accepted to Herzing University and have fulfilled all requirements for the financial aid application, you will receive a Financial Aid Award Letter detailing your Financial Aid Award Package, including the dollar amount and type of aid you will receive.
+Once you have been accepted to Herzing University and have fulfilled all requirements for the financial aid application, you will receive a Financial Aid Offer notification detailing your Financial Aid Package, including the dollar amount and type of aid you will receive.

 7) How and when is my financial aid money disbursed?

 Once you accept your Financial Aid Award Package and begin classes, your financial aid award money will be applied to your account at Herzing University to cover the cost of tuition.
-You can have any remaining money sent to you by direct deposit or mailed as a check to your address on file, according to the mail dates indicated on your award letter, unless you choose to return the unused portion to the lender.
 We strongly advise that you only accept the money you absolutely need, in order to lessen your loan repayment amounts in the future.
 Please note: It is the student’s responsibility to communicate any name and/or address changes to Herzing University.

 8) What if financial aid does not cover my full tuition amount?

 You are responsible for any balance on your account that is not covered by financial aid.
 Possible payment options include cash or credit card, employer tuition reimbursement, military benefits, or scholarships.
-Contact an educational funding advisor to learn more.
+Contact a financial aid advisor to learn more.

 9) What happens if I withdraw from a course or Herzing University?